 Note that you will need to create a TXT record with your web host (eg, GoDaddy).

 After completing the setup you will begin to see data populate in Google Postmaster.
 Note that retroactive data will not be available.
-If you don't see data after your next few campaigns send, use the SPF/DKIM/DMARC check tool to make sure your DKIM is set up.
+If you don't see data after your next few campaigns send, use the SPF/DKIM/DMARC check tool check tool to make sure your DKIM is set up.

 What to do if your domain reputation isn't good